Sharding

 Choosing a number of shards

 Because there's some constant overhead for every shard there will be diminishing returns and increasing ineffiency if you use too many shards.
-(In the extreme cases where there are more shards than mutants, some of them will do the setup work, then find they have nothing to do and immediately exit.)
+(In the extreme cases where there are more shards than mutants, some of them will find they have nothing to do and immediately exit.)

 The optimal setting probably depends on how long your tree takes to build from zero and incrementally, how long the tests take to run, and the performance of your CI system.